 Video of the Day

-Apple cider has the added benefit of being just a little bit sweet.
-Its aroma naturally attracts flying pests.
+Apple cider vinegar has a slightly sweet aroma that naturally attracts flying pests.
 Placed in a shallow bowl, it will draw tiny gnats and fruit flies that skitter around your fruits and vegetables left out on the counter.

 For larger gnat and fruit fly issues, you can create a homemade trap using apple cider vinegar as bait with an inverted soda bottle.
-To create an apple cider and dish soap fly trap:
+To create an apple cider vinegar fly trap:

 - Clean a plastic liter bottle of soda.

-- Make a cut around the base of the soda bottle about an inch below
+- Make a cut around the soda bottle about an inch below

 where the neck tapers.
 This will create a funnel when the cut top of the soda bottle